tupui/pydata-sphinx-theme/pandas-docs/source/getting_started/tutorials/02_read_write.rst

     ``tail`` method.
 For example, ``titanic.tail(10)`` will return the last 10 rows of the DataFrame.

-A check on how Pandas interpreted each of the column data types can be done by requesting the Pandas ``dtypes`` attribute:
+A check on how pandas interpreted each of the column data types can be done by requesting the pandas ``dtypes`` attribute:

 .. ipython:: python